Jamaica Star

 SATURDAY, January 21

-Bliss - Black and White Affair at Riddim and Booze, Windsor Road, St Ann's Bay.
-Music by Illusion, Johnny Kool, and Raymix.
+Bliss - Black and White Affair, at Riddim and Booze, Windsor Road, St Ann's Bay.
+Music by Illusion, Johnny Kool and Raymix.
 Admission: pre-sold $700 regular, $1,000 VIP, at the gate $1,000 regular, $2,000 VIP.

 Kingston & St Andrew